seansfkelley/react-layered-chart/API.md

 A class decorator that defers the bulk of rendering work until the next [animation frame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
 Useful primarily for expensive rendering that cannot be represented in the virtual DOM, such as when rendering to a `<canvas>`.
 You must define a method named `canvasRender` that does the actual work of rendering.

-You can access a mixin version at `CanvasRender.Mixin`.
+You can access a mixin version at `CanvasRenderMixin`.

 ```tsx
 import { CanvasRender } from 'react-layered-chart';